Find Affordable College Courses

 Lubbock, TX

-You’ll be in good company if you decide to attend Texas Tech University.
-It ranked #3 on our 2023 Best Urban & Regional Planning Graduate Certificate Schools in the Southwest Region list.
-Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Texas Tech University.
+The school came in at #3 on this year’s Best Urban & Regional Planning Graduate Certificate Schools in the Southwest Region list.
+Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

-Read full report on Urban & Regional Planning at Texas Tech University
+Full Urban & Regional Planning at Texas Tech University Report

 Read full report on Urban & Regional Planning at The University of Texas at San Antonio